 - Year 7 - Maths Toilets

 - Year 9 - Gym Toilets

 Teachers will adapt their rooms where possible to comply with DfE guidance including leaving a gap between the teacher table and any student table; students facing forward.
 Each teaching space will have a bottle of hand sanitiser, anti-bacterial spray.

 To maximise social distancing, movement around the school will be by a one-way system, as far as possible.
 There will be clear signs around the school.

 Cleaning will be undertaken more frequently to reduce the risk of spreading the virus on frequently touched surfaces, such as door handles, handrails, tabletops.
 We will make every effort to provide anti-bacterial gel and wipes in every classroom and at points around school.
 However, this will be dependent on the school being able to access adequate supplies.
 Students are advised to bring their own.

-Will children and staff be expected to wear face coverings?
+Will students and staff be expected to wear face coverings?

 Students need to wear face coverings when travelling to school on public transport or on school buses.
-From Monday 14 September students and staff are required to wear face coverings when in the corridors.
-Student face coverings should be plain, with no slogans or large ‘fashion’ logos.
+Students and staff are required to wear face coverings when in the corridors and on stairs.
+Student face coverings should be plain, with no slogans or large fashion logos.
 If students wish to wear face coverings at other times they can.
 Please carefully follow the government advice for the hygienic removal of face masks.
 If the mask is reusable students will need to place it in a sealable plastic bag when removed.
 If the mask is disposable students need to place it in a sealable bag and dispose of it when they get home.

 Social Time and Dining Facilities